Application and Information (Live application is below this section)

 Qualifying to participate on the panel

-On a case by case basis, when necessary and proper, the Professional Development Director shall have the authority with approval of the Executive Director, to elevate or lower an attorney's eligibility for assignment to a different grade of offense from that which the attorney is presently qualified, provided adequate procedural and/or substantive safeguards are put in place to ensure highly effective assistance of counsel for the accused.
+On a case by case basis, when necessary and proper, the Chief Defender shall have the authority with approval of the Executive Director, to elevate or lower an attorney's eligibility for assignment to a different grade of offense from that which the attorney is presently qualified, provided adequate procedural and/or substantive safeguards are put in place to ensure highly effective assistance of counsel for the accused.

 Includes every case EXCEPT DWI 2nd and Assault with Domestic Violence cases.